 Private equity investments by securities firms in China have grown significantly in recent years.
-The amount of funds raised by private equity funds increased from RMB204.0 billion in 2009 to RMB258.2 billion in 2013, representing a CAGR of 6.1%.
+According to Zero2IPO Research, the amount of funds raised by private equity funds increased from US\$13.0 billion in 2009 to US\$83.2 billion in 2014, representing a CAGR of 45.0%.
 In July 2011, the CSRC issued guidelines to permit private equity investment subsidiaries of PRC securities firms to raise funds through private placement, and engage in angel investment, venture capital investment, pre-IPO investment and M&A investment.
 We believe these guidelines will drive the transformation of the private equity business from a pure principal investment model to an investment management model.
 According to the SAC, the registered capital of the private equity investment subsidiary of PRC securities firms increased by 11.5% from RMB35.5 billion in 2012 to RMB39.6 billion in 2013.